unpoller/unpoller.github.io/documentation/docs/introduction.md

 ---
-id: up1
+id: introduction
 title: Introduction
 ---

-UniFi Poller allows you to collect data from your Unifi network controller, save it to a database, and then display it on pre-supplied attractive and data-rich Grafana dashboards
+UniFi Poller allows you to collect data from your UniFi network controller, save it to a database, and then display it on pre-supplied attractive and data-rich Grafana dashboards

 ## Main attractions